47chapters/letsgo/docs/how-to/manage-trust-and-authentication.md

 Authorization: Bearer ey....
 ```

-The model LetsGo is based on requires that the access token:
+The LetsGo model requires that the access token:

 1. Is in [JWT](https://datatracker.ietf.org/doc/html/rfc7519) format.
 1. Is signed by an issuer that is trusted.